 Share Some Love ❤️

-- Remove turkey necks from the cooked broth, set aside.
-Drain the broth through the strainer to remove pieces of onion and carrots.
+- Remove turkey necks from the broth and set aside.
+Drain the broth through a colander to remove the chunks of onion and carrots.

-- Place turkey necks back into the pot with broth.
-Add in rice and let it simmer for about 20 minutes.
+- Place turkey necks and broth back into the large soup pot.
+Add in rice and let it simmer on low for about 20 minutes.

-- Once the rice is cooked, add in the potato pieces.
-Let it simmer until all ingredients are fully cooked.
-Serve with fresh herbs.
+- Once the rice is cooked, add in the diced potato.
+Let the soup simmer until all ingredients are fully cooked.
+Season with salt and pepper to taste.
+Serve hot with a sprinkling of fresh dill and green onion.

 Amount Per Serving